 There are admittedly traps to avoid.
 Two major traps involve thinking that one’s experience of extremely remarkable coincidences are unique, which can predispose people to thinking they are extra special, referred to as psychic inflation, or otherwise to thinking that they are crazy.
 In many cases, neither is true.
 Remarkably uncanny coincidences with great personal significance are common to many people, even if they might not openly talk about it.
 As a clinical psychologist, I am interested in conveying just how common and normal such experiences are.
 They are also very useful as an avenue to exploring a spiritual dimension in our lives.

 In my book I have attempted to describe some practical ways to help differentiate between psychosis and satori that are rarely considered in mainstream mental-health settings.
 It is an important distinction.
 One circumstance represents a person being at risk of harm to themselves or others, whereas the other alternative may involve experiencing an enlightened state with uplifting attributes and positive outcomes.

 I am struck by the greater extent and ease with which my clients report their own transpersonal experience, including synchronicity, now that they know I have written a book on the subject.
 Previously they generally kept such stories to themselves, lest they be judged mad.
 My own experience shows that their fears were not baseless.
-I have included many of their stories in Synchronicity.
+I have included many of their stories in The Positive Psychology of Synchronicity.
 Apart from anything else, when we can acknowledge those meaningful aspects of life that go beyond the rational, life is more energized, rich and fascinating.

 See Chris’s main practice website resources page for other blogs and information promoting an uplifting view about mental health and wellbeing.